The Terror of Alien

 David supplies the meat to grow the xenomorph while it provides him the ego.

 Together — or apart! — the xenomorph and the rogue A.I. each represent an extinction-level threat.
 They can wipe us out.
 They desperately want to.
-And they’ve begun.
+And they’ve begun the work.

 “They are a dying species, grasping for resurrection.
 They don’t deserve to start again, and I am not going to let them.”

-In Alien, a confrontation with our own nightmares — in the forms of technology, monsters, science-fiction futures— dramatized to fuckin’ horrify us! … is an effective vehicle for messages about what we should do about our own future. ~
+In the Alien mythos, a confrontation with our own nightmares — in the forms of technology, monsters, science-fiction futures— dramatized to fuckin’ horrify us! … is an effective vehicle for messages about what we should do about our own future. ~